 Documaker Ashim Ahluwalia’s “John & Jane” is a sophisticated, widescreen depiction of workers at a Mumbai call center, artfully putting a face to the voices of those who serve American customers.
+Ahluwalia foregoes many of the elements commonly associated with contempo non-fiction film, from vid to handheld mobility, and opts for highly controlled and composed lensing in 35mm.
 Some viewers may be lulled by the pic’s sheer elegance into thinking it’s a drama, which may help it gather commercial potential in overseas markets.

 The film’s classy surface, though, conceals a lack of depth, as it fails to provide a greater understanding of the hot-button issue of outsourcing.

 Indeed, “John & Jane” is perhaps most notable for how non-ideological it is in its basic mission to observe six such Indian workers on the job and at home.
 Focusing on personal stories, Ahluwalia contrasts the unhappy and foul-mouthed Glen and the tired, unsatisfied Sydney with the ultra-optimistic Oaref (known as “Osmond” at work, in a typical example of an agent’s Anglicized nickname), who believes that he can be independently wealthy in just a few years, and upbeat blonde-haired Namrata, aka “Naomi.”

 It’s not hard to grasp why Glen exclaims, “I hate this fucking job!” as ace lenser Mohanan Mukul Kishore surveys the antiseptic, cubicle-lined call center.
 (Ahluwalia cleverly positions his shots as if they were from security cams.)